HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 To ensure the robustness and user satisfaction of our app, we plan to ask a few people to review the code.
 Then, we may conduct thorough multiple testing.
 First, we will apply unit tests and jest tests on all the products.

 ## Timeline
-The rest time would be related to the projects themselves.
+The rest time would be focused on stablize the software.
+I plan to create a 10 people testing team, a

 # Evaluation
 As the report requirement requires a self-evaluation, currently I believe my project is innovative, interesting, but lack of proficiency in deeper investigation and theoretical analysis.
 It mostly uses what people could learn from college level degree and the other self-learning practical knowledge in programming.
 Potentially, it cannot make financial benefits and do not a future benefit potential.